ordina-jworks/ordina-jworks.github.io/_posts/2017-11-23-Virtual-Reality.md

 There are many other SDKs available.
 Many of which even have their own Unity plugin.
 Vuforia and ARToolkit seem to be the most popular ones.
+Google is even discontinuing it's Tango project in favor of ARCore.

+Microsoft created the Windows Mixed Reality framework for Mixed, Virtual or Augmented reality apps to run on windows 10 pc's.

 ## Business cases & Examples